Naitikmp/LogiChat/readme.md

 - **Document Uploads**: Users can upload documents in various formats.
 - **Intelligent Conversations**: The chatbot generates contextually accurate responses based on user-provided data.
 - **Powered by LLMs**: Leverages advanced LLMs for natural language understanding and generation.
-- **Secure and Private**: Your documents are used solely for generating responses and are stored securely.
+- **Secure and Private**: Your documents are used solely for generating responses and are stored securely.(Not done to store the responses)

 ## Tech Stack
 - **Backend**: Flask, LangChain, PineConeVector, OpenAI API